chauff/cse1500-web-transcripts/Lecture-7.md

 };
 ```

-The demo example does two things:
+The demo example has two routes:

-- send cookies to a client that requests them through route `/sendMeCookies`);
+- `/sendMeCookies`: send cookies to a client that requests them;
-- list all cookies sent by the client on the server through route `/ListAllCookies`.
+- `/listAllCookies`: lists all cookies sent by the client to the server.

 This is the annotated code of `app.js` :point_down::